Salvoxia/docker-openvpn-tap/README.md

 This image was modified for my own private use with my homelab.
 It was modified to support tap mode and network bridging out-of-the-box without the need of any additional or manual modifications.
-Unlike the image this is image is based on, it is not tested extensively with different network setups, host architectures or VPN configurations.
+Unlike the image this is based on, it is not tested extensively with different network setups, host architectures or VPN configurations.
 It works the way I use it.

 #### Upstream Links